Mannequins, Memory, and Longing: Do I Know You From Somewhere?

 In true Maritime fashion, the first thing Mistress T and I talk about is the weather.

 It is a bitterly cold afternoon in January.
-News Year’s Eve is now two weeks past.
+New Year’s Eve is now two weeks past.
 “Did you grow up in New Brunswick?” she asks, speaking by phone from her home in Vancouver.
 “I hear a bit of the accent.”
 The fetish porn star recognizes the accent, of course, having grown up in rural Nova Scotia.
 She may not live on the East Coast anymore (it has been over twenty years), but if you listen closely enough, you can hear her accent, too.

 Growing up, Mistress T dreamed of becoming an actress.
 “I did every opportunity for plays at church and school,” she says.
 There was just one problem — she did not want to be famous.
 “I didn’t want the paparazzi following me around.”
 Eventually, Mistress T gave up on her dream.
 “You can’t be a really good actress and not have your life under a microscope, so I put that away.”